dustinpfister/blog_posts/_posts/threejs-vector3-multiply-scalar.md

 ### The source code examples in this post are also on Github

 I have the source code examples in this post up on [my test threejs Github Repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-vector3-multiply-scalar).
+This is also where I am packing the source code examples for my many oter posts on threejs.

 ## 1 - Basic Vector3 multiply scalar example